Proposed rental reforms to allow pets in properties

 "The measures announced today as part of the Renters (Reform) Bill will mean that many more dogs can stay living with their loving families."

-The National Residential Landlords Association (NRLA) said the Bill could also allow landlords to request their tenants take out insurance to cover any potential damage caused by the pets.
+The National Residential Landlords Association (NRLA) said the bill could also allow landlords to request their tenants take out insurance to cover any potential damage caused by the pets.

-"We welcome the Government's plans...which will enable landlords to ask pet owners to have the required insurance to cover such damage," its policy director Chris Norris, Policy Director said.
+"We welcome the government's plans...which will enable landlords to ask pet owners to have the required insurance to cover such damage," its policy director Chris Norris, Policy Director said.

 He also asked the government provide more information on what constitutes unreasonable grounds to withhold consent.